kamichal/yarap/docs/source/css_support.rst

 Yawrap has it's basic support of cascade style sheets.
 During creation of html page you can append styles definition as strings or dictionaries.
 It will appear in ``/html/head/style`` section of current yawrap document.
-Also linking css file as external file is possible.
+Also linking CSS as external file is possible.

 .. note ::